 - Supplies should be procured using the ‘prepurchasing’ system.

-- If using a personal vehicles are used for work-related travel, personnel may be reimbursed via either mileage or gas (depending on fund availability and context).
-However, in accordance with university policy, travel to and within the UC Davis campus (e.g, commuting to work) is not reimbursed.
+- If personal vehicles are used for work-related travel, personnel may be reimbursed depending on fund availability and context; be sure to discuss with Danny ahead of time.
+However, in accordance with university policy, travel to and within the UC Davis campus (g., commuting to work) is not reimbursed.

 - Graduate students.
-Graduate student salaries are set by the university and department.
+Graduate student salaries are set by the university and department (through negotiated contract processes).
 You should expect to be funded every quarter you are at UC Davis, including summers, however, the source of funding will vary.

 - A funding plan for the following year should be made with Danny while reviewing the Individual Development Plan each year.